mhrons/mhrons.github.io/docs/pv_smooth.md

 - According to the schematic diagram, **PLPF** smoothing method excites the LPF with a predicted PV power signal p~f~(t+Δt), approximating the signal p(t+Δt).
 The predictor is trained by a sky-imagery signal and by the measured PV power p(t).

-- Finally, a smart smoothing method **MPLPF** (patent pending) was proposed that integrates the LPF with a PV predictor trained by both the measured PV power p(t) and the sky-imagery.
+- Finally, a smart smoothing method **SPLPF** (patent pending) was proposed that integrates the LPF with a PV predictor trained by both the measured PV power p(t) and the sky-imagery.
 This method has a modified block diagram.

 ## Energy accumulated by smoothing
 For the clarity of analysis, the energy losses in AC/DC power conversion and energy storage will be neglected.
 The time course of the accumulated energy by ESS